-Fiscal year ended May 31, 2015 compared to fiscal year ended May 31, 2014 bumper harvest of previous cropping seasons for farmers using SLAC varieties.
+The Company posted an impressive growth of 53.18% in the fiscal year ended May 31, 2015 compared to fiscal year 2014 sales growth of 10.3%.
+The high percent growth has been due to the increased farmer's preference for SL-8H seeds as a result of the bumper harvest of previous cropping seasons for farmers using SLAC varieties.
 In addition, the Government promoted the use of hybrid rice seed technology as it realized its value in assisting the Government program for rice sufficiency.
 As a result, SLAC posted net sales of ₱2.05 billion in fiscal year ending May 31, 2015 as compared to ₱1.34 billion in fiscal year ending May 31, 2014.